yurii-shkoropad/avr-cheat-sheet/notes/4-pin-button.md

 ![button pull down](/assets/button-pull-down.svg)

 ### Internal pull-up resistor
 Atmega328P micro controller (on Arduino UNO board) has built-in internal pull up resistor.
 To activate it, setup PIN in output mode and set value 1 on pin.
-For example
+For example:

 ```c
 PORTB |= 1 << PB0;
 DDRB &= ~(1 << PB0);
 ```

+So when button is not pressed, PIN will have 1, if pressed - 0.

 ![button pull up internal](/assets/button-internal-pull-up.svg)